AbhishekNair050/SignSpeak-Converter/README.md

 ```

 ## Usage
+1. Due to storage read/write permission issue on GCP deployment, we implemented a direct read write from Google Cloud Storage.
+While running on localhost, comment the `combine_video` function in `main.py` and uncomment the function below it.
+Also comment the Cloud Storage implementation in `signtext.py` for it to work on your local machine

-1. Run the Flask application from /GCP Deployment:
+2. Run the Flask application from /GCP Deployment:

 ```
 python main.py
 ```

-2. Open your web browser and navigate to `http://localhost:5000`.
+3. Open your web browser and navigate to `http://localhost:5000`.

-3. Allow access to your webcam when prompted.
+4. Allow access to your webcam when prompted.

-4. Go to http://localhost:5000/trynow and you will see two sections:
+5. Go to http://localhost:5000/trynow and you will see two sections:
    - **Sign to Text**: Start signing, the application will translate your gestures into text in real-time.
    - **Text to Sign**: Enter a text sentence, and the application will generate a GIF animation of an avatar signing the corresponding gestures.